 What is the difference between Early Beta and General Beta?

-The Beta is divided into 2 phases: Early Beta and General Beta.
-You can find out about Reserve Beta in the following question.
+The Beta will be divided into 2 phases: Early Beta and General Beta.
+You can find out about Reserve Beta in the next section.

 Early Beta access can be unlocked by players via our ‘Call to Arms’ reward program.

-General Beta access is the default when signing up.
+General Beta access was the default when signing up before May 31 2016.
 It will follow approximately 2 months after the Early Beta has been released (depending on performance of the Early Beta).